Updated June 5, 2023

 Example #1 – Conversion of Excel to CSV

-Once data is inserted, try to save the file with Save As option.
+Once data is inserted, try to save the file with the Save As option.
 Select the path where you want to save the file and select the Save as type as CSV (Comma delimited), which is highlighted.

 Now we will see how it is saved.
 Observe the file that is saved in CSV (Microsoft Excel Comma Separated Value File) is our CSV file.
 We can observe the icon is also different from the Excel file.

 Now we saved the file in CSV, but if we observe there is “(Comma delimited),” similarly, we have some other formats of CSV files.
-We will see each of the Excel CSV file and what is the meaning and purpose of different formats.
+We will see each of the Excel CSV files and what is the meaning and purpose of different formats.

 We can observe different CSV formats in Excel.
 Now we will see an explanation for each of them.